-Baltic Pipe is a gas pipeline that will provide Denmark and Poland with a direct access to Norway’s gas fields.
+Baltic Pipe is a gas pipeline that provides Denmark and Poland with a direct access to Norway’s gas fields.

 The project is organised as collaboration between Energinet and the Polish gas transmission system operator GAZ-SYSTEM S.A.

-Baltic Pipe will include expansion of the Polish and Danish gas infrastructure and will begin gas transmission services by October 2022.
+Baltic Pipe includes expansion of the Polish and Danish gas infrastructure.
+It began gas transmission services in October 2022 - full capacity from November 2022.

 The new pipeline will expand the gas transmission capacity by up to 10 billion cubic metres of gas per year.
 In comparison, the total Danish gas consumption for 2016 was 2.5 billion cubic metres.

 A feasibility study has shown that the Baltic Pipe Project can bring significant socioeconomic benefits to Poland, Denmark and the Baltic and Central & Eastern European regions.

 EU has included Baltic Pipe on its list of key infrastructure projects that are of common interest to Europe – also known as “PCI projects”.
 This is due to the essential role Baltic Pipe could play in contributing to the development of Europe’s internal market for gas, and the fortification of EU’s security of supply.

 The final investment decision on Baltic Pipe was made in November 2018.

 As a precondition for greenlighting Baltic Pipe, Energinet and GAZ-SYSTEM S.A. launched an “Open Season” process in the second half of 2017, which invited market players to submit binding bids for capacity in the projected pipeline.
 The result of the Open Seasom was positive

 Baltic Pipe includes the following technical systems and installation: